anshumangarg120/weather-app/README.md

 2. **Weather Display**, **Unit Selection**:
    - The app displays the current weather conditions for the specified location.
-   - Weather details include temperature, humidity and wind speed.
+   - Weather details include temperature, humidity and wind speed, and a weather description.

 3. **Error Handling**:
    - The app gracefully handles cases where the entered city name is not found or when there is an issue with the API request.